 The trend in the oil price shows a hump-shaped increase in the second half of the sample that may be related to the global increase in oil demand post-2000.
-In our model, trends are jointly estimated with the cyclical components.
+It is important to observe that, in our model, trends are jointly estimated with the cyclical components.
 Hence, the differences between our estimated trends and those of the Fed and the CBO have relevant implications for the reading of business cycle dynamics.
-This will be analyzed in section VE.
+This will be analysed in Section 5.5.